Hazem Jassam: Career

-In 1970s he played for the Iraq national football team.
+In 1970s Jassam played for the Iraq national team.
 He was a former captain of Al-Zawra'a SC in the Seventies.
 He played on position in centre midfield also played on the right wing.

 In 1994, he coached Qatar SC.
 He coached the Yemen national football team for a brief period in 1997.
 He had a second spell as coach the same year, this time managing the team until 1999.
 From 2002 to 2003 he again worked as a head coach of Yemen team.

 In the 2009–2010 season he led Al-Zawraa.

 Career statistics

-International goals

 Scores and results list Iraq's goal tally first.